Izapa: Excavations by the New World Archaeological Foundation

 From 1961 to 1965 Gareth Lowe directed four seasons of excavations at Izapa as behalf of the New World Archaeological Foundation (an organization run out of Brigham Young University).
 The NWAF excavations emphasized the discovery of monuments and understanding the construction history of Izapa's central plazas.
 As part of this project, Eduardo Martínez also developed the first detailed map of the site.

 Lowe and colleagues dated the majority of Izapa's monuments to the Guillen phase, from approximately 300 to 50 BCE, on the basis of ceramic and radiocarbon dates, associating them with Izapa's period of greatest sculptural and construction activity.
 Izapa's earliest mound, Mound 30 was among the areas most extensively studied by the NWAF was first constructed during the Middle Formative Duende phase, c.
 900–850 BCE.

 Excavations by Hernando Gómez Rueda

 After a hiatus of 25 years, excavations resumed at Izapa under the direction of Hernando Gómez Rueda, working for Mexico's Instituto Nacional de Antropología e Historia (INAH).
-Gómez Rueda spent four seasons at Izapa from 1992–1996 with the primary goal of documenting Izapa's hydraulic system and monuments.
+Gómez Rueda spent four seasons at Izapa from 1992 to 1996 with the primary goal of documenting Izapa's hydraulic system and monuments.
 Gómez Rueda suggested several possible roles for Izapa's hydraulic system, including distribution of water throughout the site, pools for raising edible aquatic species, and a hybrid ceremonial-functional use.